DavePower-cloud/Laparoscopic-Assessment-using-Deep-Learning-/README.md

 - labels applied at video level

-⚠️ Dataset is not publicly available due to ethical and privacy constraints.
+⚠️ The dataset used in this study is not publicly available due to ethical, privacy, and institutional governance constraints.
+Access may be considered upon reasonable request to the corresponding author, subject to appropriate approvals and data sharing agreements.

 ---